Chapter 2 - Recommendations from the World Cancer Research Fund

 7. Limit alcohol consumption

 The WCRF recommends, if possible, to not drink alcohol at all.
-There is strong evidence that consumption of alcoholic drinks is a cause of many types of cancers, including breast cancer.
+There is strong evidence that consumption of alcoholic drinks is a cause of many types of cancers.

 The evidence shows that it doesn’t matter what type of alcohol it is; even small amounts can increase the risk of several cancers.